RougeGod/I-LaSer/README.md

 ```
 app/
   templates/ - contains html templates for the given pages of LaSer
+    tabs/ - contains static HTML files corresponding to the non-interactive pieces of the website
   testing/ - contains tests and test files for LaSer Unit Testing
   transducer/ - contains the bulk of the site, including the views and handlers that integrate with FAdo.
 laser/ - contains configuration files for the server.